mlflow/mlflow/docs/source/models.rst

 The :py:mod:`mlflow.pyfunc` module provides :py:func:`save_model() <mlflow.pyfunc.save_model>` and
 :py:func:`log_model() <mlflow.pyfunc.log_model>` utilities for creating MLflow Models with the ``python_function`` flavor that contain user-specified code and *artifact* (file) dependencies.

+Code can be indicated either as a python object or using python code files.
+Objects are serialized and stored as an artifact and code files are copied inside the code directory of the mode.
+For additional information about model customization with MLflow's ``python_function`` utilities, see the :ref:`python_function custom models documentation <pyfunc-create-custom>`.

-These artifact dependencies may include serialized models produced by any Python ML library, but also artifacts comming from other runs or even other registered models.
+Artifact dependencies may include serialized models produced by any Python ML library, but also artifacts comming from other runs or even other registered models.
+Artifacts are persisted in the MLflow model artifact's directory along with the rest of the dependencies and they can be retrieved by name inside of the model's implementation code.

 Because these custom models contain the ``python_function`` flavor, they can be deployed to any of MLflow's supported production environments, such as SageMaker, Azure Machine Learning, or local REST endpoints.

 The following examples demonstrate how you can use the :py:mod:`mlflow.pyfunc` module to create custom Python models.
-For additional information about model customization with MLflow's ``python_function`` utilities, see the :ref:`python_function custom models documentation <pyfunc-create-custom>`.

 Example: Creating a custom "add n" model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~